lukeed/awesome-cloudflare-workers/src/preamble.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
 (A bit different, since the [CSV bookmark dump](https://github.com/tomByrer/awesome-cloudflare-workers/blob/master/cloudflare-workers-bookmarks.csv#L1) contains *many* other links that didn't make the 'awesome' list.)

+The "Emergency-management" links are for projects that help out with COVID-19 and other emgerinces.
+"Boss" links are top examples to help convince others (namely your boss or CTO).

 Please use the [Link Suggestion Form](https://airtable.com/shryEZ28iLgjBbTCE) to add an URL to this list.
 To fix something, suggest a new catgory, tag, etc, reach me on Twitter.